Real Estate Market Analysis

 Transportation Networks: Connecting Communities

-Major infrastructure projects, like the expansion of Accra’s road network and the development of the Ghana Railway Master Plan, are opening up new areas for real estate investment.
+Major infrastructure projects, like the expansion of Accraโ€™s road network and the development of new roads under the Ghana Railway Master Plan, are opening up new areas for real estate investment.
+Improved infrastructure is also making gated communities more attractive, as they offer enhanced security and amenities.
+Ongoing projects such as new roads, bridges, and public transport systems are making previously less accessible areas more attractive to buyers.
 Areas that were once considered too remote are now becoming attractive for development.

 Utilities and Services: The Lifeblood of Real Estate

 Access to reliable electricity, water, and internet services is crucial for property values.
 The government’s efforts to improve utility infrastructure, particularly in urban areas, are creating new hotspots for real estate development.
+A recent survey revealed that 60% of potential homebuyers in Ghana are willing to pay a premium for properties that offer energy efficiency and sustainable features.

 Forecasting Techniques for Ghana’s Real Estate Market